 - Aneel Aggarwal, PhD

 - Avi Ma’ayan, PhD

 The DPS-SPA is proud to announce individualized mentoring for the Krulwich Fellows and all PREP students.
 This one-on-one mentoring aspect will be tailored to each student and their needs for a successful entry into a PhD or MD/PhD program.

-The mentorship program for the PREP students will be characterized by individual mentorship by a mentorship team, including the PREP program director Dr. Eric Sobie, a senior student or postdoc, and an endowed professor in the Department of Pharmacological Sciences.
+The mentorship program for the PREP students will be characterized by individual mentorship by a mentorship team, including the PREP program director Dr. Kirk Campbell, a senior student or postdoc, and an endowed professor in the Department of Pharmacological Sciences.
 The following description details goals for mentorship by students and postdocs and does not contain specific aims for mentorship by endowed professors.

 The mentorship program's main goal is to establish an environment that will help the mentees (PREP fellows) navigate through their scientific career at Mount Sinai and prepare for their future endeavors in careers in biomedicine.
 The mentors provide assistance, substantive feedback as well accountability related to the student’s career and professional goals while striving to create a safe space and emotional support system.